myself379/static-site/content/posts/neo-vim-conqurer-of-completion.md

 draft: true
 ---

-Toyed around with Conquerer of Completion ( [coc.nvim](https://github.com/neocli de/coc.nvim) ) language server.
-This one of the best language server plug ins cr eated for vim/neo-vim.
+Toyed around with Conquerer of Completion ( [coc.nvim](https://github.com/neoclide/coc.nvim) ) language server.
+This one of the best language server plug ins created for vim/neo-vim.
 It is a joy to bring IDE-like suggestions.

 ```json